-- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
-Except for Advertised Events, There are no MAAC or CAR age restrictions on mRPAS flight. - 2.
-RPAS CAR requirements -There no special CAR restrictions on RPAS models operated below 400'agl.
-All RPAS operated over 400' must conform to the MAACa Manufacturer Declaration/Safety Assurance provision. - 3.
-Club/Site/Event requirements - 4.
-MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+- 1. mRPAS requirements -. mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements Therea re no special CAR restrictions on RPAS operated below 400'agl.
+All RPAS operating over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision.

+- 3. Club/Site/Event requirements This site is in a noise sensitive area and all IC powered models must be muffled and checked for excessive loudness.
+No model louder than 95db measured at 3ft, is permitted or similar. - 4.
+MAAC Add-on requirements RPAS pilots operating over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+ALL event visitors must be briefed to ensure compliance with these requirements.